runag/runag/README.md

 bash deploy-offline.sh
 ```

-## Use of the library in scripts or interactive use

-Rùnag is a collection of functions that you might load into your interactive bash terminal or in your scripts with the `. runag` or `source runag` command.

 ## Rùnagfile

 You could make a file called `runagfile` and then run `runag` to execute commands from it.
 You could also have a directory called `runagfile` that must contain an `index.sh` file.
-At your convenience you could organise the rest of the files in that directory.
+You could organise the rest of the files in that directory at your convenience.

 Possible rùnagfile locations are: